Resolution of the Oberwolfach problem: Preliminaries

 \begin{cor} Suppose $1/n\ll \eps \ll d$.
 Let $G$ be an $(\eps,d)$-quasirandom $n$-vertex graph and suppose that $H$ is a graph on (at most) $n$~vertices with $\Delta(H)\le 2$.
 Suppose an independent set $X_0\In V(H)$ such that $|X_0|\leq \eps n$ and an injective function $\phi_0\colon X_0 \to V(G) $ are given.
 Then there exists an embedding $\phi$ of $H$ into $G$ which extends~$\phi_0$. \end{cor}

-The following result due to Condon, Kim, K\"uhn and Osthus~\cite{CKKO:17} is a key ingredient in our approach.
-It is in turn based on the blow-up lemma for approximate decompositions~\cite{KKOT:ta}.
+The following result due to Condon, Kim, K\"uhn and Osthus~\cite{CKKO:19} is a key ingredient in our approach.
+It is in turn based on the blow-up lemma for approximate decompositions~\cite{KKOT:19}, and uses Szemer\'edi's regularity lemma.

-\begin{theorem}[\cite{CKKO:17}] For all $\Delta\in \mathbb{N}\backslash\{1\}$, $0<\nu<1$, there exist $\xi >0$ and $n_0 \in \mathbb{N}$ such that for all $n \ge n_0$ and $1 -\frac{1}{200\Delta} \le d \leq 1$ the following holds: Suppose that $\mathcal{H}$ is a collection of $n$-vertex $\xi$-separable graphs and $G$ is an $n$-vertex graph such that \begin{enumerate}[label=\rm{(\roman*)}] \item $d_G(x)=(d \pm \xi) n$ for all $x\in V(G)$; \item $\Delta(H) \le \Delta$ for all $H \in \mathcal{H}$; \item $e(\mathcal{H}) \le (1-\nu)e(G)$. \end{enumerate} Then $\mathcal{H}$ packs into $G$. \end{theorem}
+\begin{theorem}[\cite{CKKO:19}] For all $\Delta\in \mathbb{N}\backslash\{1\}$, $0<\nu<1$, there exist $\xi >0$ and $n_0 \in \mathbb{N}$ such that for all $n \ge n_0$ and $1 -\frac{1}{200\Delta} \le d \leq 1$ the following holds: Suppose that $\mathcal{H}$ is a collection of $n$-vertex $\xi$-separable graphs and $G$ is an $n$-vertex graph such that \begin{enumerate}[label=\rm{(\roman*)}] \item $d_G(x)=(d \pm \xi) n$ for all $x\in V(G)$; \item $\Delta(H) \le \Delta$ for all $H \in \mathcal{H}$; \item $e(\mathcal{H}) \le (1-\nu)e(G)$. \end{enumerate} Then $\mathcal{H}$ packs into $G$. \end{theorem}